Skip to main content

 Math fill-in-the-blank and text fill-in-the-blank

-The math and text fill-in-the-blank question types are for questions that will have answers with English-language text and of math notation.
+The Math fill-in-the-blank and Text fill-in-the-blank question types are for answers that use English text or mathematical notation.
 Paper to Digital’s AI is able to read student handwriting of English-language text and of math notation (including fractions, equations, integral signs, etc.).
-The main constraint is for the student answer to be on just one line, which is most easily enforced by providing a clear box or underscored area in the assignment template.
+The main requirement is that the student’s answer fits on a single line.
+The easiest way to ensure this is by adding a box or an underscored space in the assignment template.

 Other

-The Other question type is for questions that you want to grade the answers one by one, manually group yourself for grading, or that Paper to Digital’s technology would not be able to automatically group into answer groups.
-For example for questions or answers that contain open responses, diagrams, chemical equations and structures, and maps.
-Also, question type is is best for student answers that will take up more than one line for the answer i.e. multi-line or a paragraph amount of text.
+The Other question type is best for answers that can’t be automatically grouped.
+You’ll grade these one by one or manually create groups.
+Examples include open responses, diagrams, chemical equations, structures, and maps.
+Also, this question type is best for student answers that will take up more than one line for the answer, i.e., multi-line or a paragraph amount of text.

 Was this article helpful?